harel/metatron/README.rst

 Add your own meta tag schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can provide Metatron with your own meta tag schema spec:
+You can provide Metatron with your own meta tag schema spec

 ::

     > from metatron import add_schema_spec
     > my_spec = {
         'name': 'boom',